hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693701300526/71f10ae5-b8bb-4f7d-b536-83d7db759a11.png align="center")

 This is a simple toy problem I create with strong regression trends up and down, but in the real world, you have not seen this type of simple dataset.
 I use this because it’s an experiment within a short period of time and you understand what happening model.
-Basic is the same no matter small or large dataset, the only difference is { Write more code }.
+Basic is the same no matter small or large dataset, the only difference is **{ Write more code }**.
 In latter, I show you how to work on real-world regression datasets that are publicly available.

-> *The more you know, the more you can do. - Helen Keller*

 ```python
 """